pdf2htmlEX/pdf2htmlEX/buildScripts/Readme.md

 ### Top-level scripts

-However, typically, most users, will run one of the following "top-level" scripts:
+Typically, most users, will run one of the following "top-level" scripts:

 1. **`buildInstallLocally`**